gpersoon/diagrams/README.md

 - use yellow/transparant boxed to cluster/group functions, for example with the same modifier;
 - simplify and reduce crossing lines by connecting arrows to cluster and by rearranging.
 - optionally add dark purple boxes for storage variables;
-- optionally add fat dotted lines for token flows.
+- optionally add fat dotted lines for token flows;
+- create as many pages as useful.

 ## Template image